 When parents in Illinois divorce, they must make decisions regarding their children.
 In Illinois, parents have rights and responsibilities when it comes to parenting their children.
-The law allows for parents to spend time with their child, even if the child lives primarily with the other parent.
+The law allows parents to spend time with their child, even if the child lives primarily with the other parent.

 Illinois child visitation laws, now known as parenting time, are in place to help ensure that parents have access to their children after a divorce.
 It is helpful to seek guidance from an experienced Chicago child visitation lawyer to assist you in resolving issues of your divorce, including support and visitation.